Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education (FE) funded institutions.

 About this departmental advice

-This is departmental advice from Education Funding Agency (EFA).
+This is departmental advice from Education and Skills Funding Agency (ESFA).
 This advice is non-statutory, and is designed to help recipients understand their obligation to provide free meals to disadvantaged students in further education (FE) funded institutions.

 Who is this advice for?